gebruno/icwmp/docs/design/design.md

  session attributes are:

- - head_rpc_cpe: its type is struct list_head.
-It contains RPC methods list that needs to be executed by the CPE in the actual session.
+ - rpc_cpe: its type is struct rpc.
+It contains RPC method that is just requested by the ACS to be executed in the CPE.
  - head_rpc_acs: its type is struct list_head.
 It contains RPC methods list that the CPE requests to be executed in the ACS side in the actual session.
  - events: its type is struct list_head.
 It contains list of events that the CPE notifies the ACS in the Inform message of the actual session.
  - session_status: its type is struct session_status. it contains informations about the running session like start time, end time, if it's successful or failed session, hearbeat session validation ...